chao1224/Geom3D/README.md

     - MatBench
     - QMOF

+For dataset acquisition:
+- We provide a set of raw and processed dataset [HuggingFace](https://huggingface.co/datasets/chao1224/Geom3D_data).
+You can download the data using `python download_data.py` under `./data`.
-For dataset acquisition, please refer to the [data](./data) folder.
+- Please refer to the [data](./data) folder for more details.

 ## Overview of Models